 MSC certification is expected to bring several advantages, including price premiums, improved market access, and potential leverage with the government.
 The growing demand for certified whitefish, particularly in higher-value markets, has driven the desire for MSC certification among Namibia’s hake fishing companies.
 Independent verification of environmental performance can enhance a fishery’s status in seafood rating systems and meet the expectations of supply chain buyers, according to Marriott.

-The fishery’s hake resource comprise of up 90 percent of the shallow-water hake, while the country’s deeper waters is home to the deep water hake, which is crucial to the freezer trawler fleet, according to the Food and Agriculture Organization (FAO).
-Namibia now expects to add 160,000 metric tons of certified seafood to the global market expanding further the value of the country’s hake industry now estimated at NAD 3.6 billion (USD 233 million, EUR 197 million).
+Ron Wolters affirmed that MSC certification will facilitate access to global markets, especially in Europe, where retailers prefer stocking certified fish and seafood products.
+The certification enables Namibian hake to command top dollar for high-quality products, benefiting the local industry.
+The fishery primarily focuses on shallow-water hake, comprising up to 90 percent of the hake resource, while deeper waters house the deep-water hake, crucial for the freezer trawler fleet, as noted by the Food and Agriculture Organization (FAO).
+The certification is expected to add approximately 160,000 metric tons of certified seafood to the global market, further expanding the value of Namibia’s hake industry, currently estimated at NAD 3.6 billion (USD 233 million, EUR 197 million).

 The MSC certification comes at a favorable time for Namibia, as fish and seafood markets in Europe and North America increasingly prioritize sustainably certified products.
 Consumers’ trust in certified products, coupled with the rising demand, highlights the significance of sustainability and traceability in the fish and seafood industry.
 This trend creates opportunities for product diversification and increased value addition, particularly in northern Europe, as indicated by the Centre for the Promotion of Imports from Developing Countries (CBI).